-This is a selection of books and web sites that we’ve found helpful, informative and/or inspirational.
+This is a selection of books, web sites, glossaries and style guides that we’ve found helpful, informative and/or inspirational.
 It's not meant for one second to be exhaustive: indeed, it barely scratches the surface of all the useful material available on the web.
 It contains resources on:

 - Writing (English)